TheRealGoodLivin/highlight-within-textarea/README.md

 ## Styling

+**The vanilla version has a [demo page](https://therealgoodlivin.github.io/highlight-within-textarea/)** and is the same configuration jQuery version.

 **The jQuery version has a [demo page](https://lonekorean.github.io/highlight-within-textarea/)** with some sample styling (view source to see the CSS).
-The configuration is exactly the same for this jQuery-free version.

 There are some guidelines for getting your styles in the right places.
 Here are the classes you'll want to use.